zrothauser/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.6 =
+* If an event's timezone is different from the site's it will now be displayed on the event details page
+* Improved calendar view customization by allowing selection of fonts
+* Made CSS cached filename unique on every theme save to improve caching compatibility
+* Improved AJAX failure handling
+* Improved button layout on HTML4 sites
+* Improved the UI of the filter bar when empty
+* Improved CSS rendering in widgets, to avoid conflicts
+* Improved performance by re-compiling CSS afer changes require it
+* Made it possible to use area between filter bar and main calendar as a widget area with certain themes
+* Prevent potential issues with incompatible add-on versions by checking them during activation
+* Showing add-ons available for All-in-One Event Calendar in a dedicated page
+* Fixed issue with unescaped HTML in the widget title
+* Fixed wording - using proper WordPress name wherever applicable
+* Fixed issue with double-escaped HTML in Agenda view (strange characters in titles)
+* Fixed invalid constant use which was causing some strings to be not translatable
+* Fixed event title rendering in a widget
+* Fixed span class appearing on all day events in the sidebar widget
+* Fixed imported all day events appearing a month ahead in Month View
+* Fixed an issue where base64 fonts caused errors with older versions of PHP
+* Fixed an issue with ics feeds importing past events
+* Fixed an issue where theme options need to be resaved after update
+* Fixed an issue where font awesome icons were missing in Firefox
+* Fixed a conflict with sortcodes and front end rendering
+* Fixed an issue where an event missing a timezone caused a fatal error
+* Fixed a styling issue with Select2 fields on the settings page
+* Fixed an issue where the post your event button did not display on a calendar set with shortcode
+* Fixed an issue where some calendars displayed extra space below Posterboard
+* Fixed an issue where certain feeds would create double images
+* Fixed a navigation issue with a calendar embedded by shortcode
+* Fixed issue where Agenda View displaed multiple images
+* Fixed an issue where clicking a link in js widgets did not open the modal
+* Fixed issue where clearing filters changed spacing
+* Fixed issue where clearing filters reset the calendar to default view
+* Fixed issue where in some cases views would not change
+* Fixed issue where featured images were missing from Streamview in Firefox
+* Fixed issue where the timezone of events imported from Google was set to UTC

 = Version 2.1.5 =
 * Confirmed compatibility with WordPress 4.0 and added new Timely icon